 All the perspectives defined for g-Eclipse have some commonality as they all interact with the Grid.
-The Grid project that was presented above has its own view namely the Grid Projects view and it looks like a file browser that the actor uses to browse through the items in the project (upper left in Figures 2-3).
-The Glue Information view conveys the static and dynamic information available from the information systems that the actor has configured in the VO setup (lower left in Figures 2-3).
+The Grid project that was presented above has its own view namely the Grid Projects view which looks like a file browser that the actor uses to browse through the items in the project (upper left in Figures 2 - 3).
 The Properties view is a standard view that comes with Eclipse.
 Its purpose is to be a common view for properties of a selected object in the other views (center bottom in Figures 2 - 3).
 The properties to be displayed and the amount of details are defined by the source object.
 An actor has to authenticate herself in order to access Grid resources, thus all the perspectives also have the Authentication Tokens view.
 This view contains a list of all the authentication tokens that the actor has created and they stay active until the application is closed; the tokens are maintained in memory only.
 The center space of the perspectives is used by the editors.
+As the actor opens files that are to be manipulated in an editor these are automatically opened in the center of the perspective.